 Some categories of medicinal products require direct regulation from EU institutions.
-Regulation (EC) No. 726/2004 lays down Community procedures for the authorisation, supervision and pharmacovigilance of medicinal products for human and veterinary use, and establishes a European Medicines Agency.
-This regulation replaces a previous regulation from 1993 (Regulation No. 2309/93) that initiated this
+Regulation (EC) No. 726/2004 as amended lays down Union procedures for the authorisation, supervision and pharmacovigilance of medicinal products for human and veterinary use, and provides the legal basis for the operation of the European Medicines Agency.
+This regulation replaces a previous regulation from 1993 (Regulation No. 2309/93) that initiated this process.
+A summary of the main topics contained in the regulation is shown in Table 1.4.